askrella/sauron/README.md

 - **Operating System**: A Unix-based system (Linux or macOS) is recommended for running the deployment scripts.
 - **Hetzner API Token**: Create an API token on Hetzner Cloud.
 - **Cloudflare API Token**: Create an API token on Cloudflare.
+The token needs to have the following permissions for the domain you want to use:
+    - **Zone DNS**: Read, Edit
+    - **Zone Settings**: Read, Edit
+    - **Zone Load Balancing**: Read, Edit
+    - **Health Checks**: Read, Edit
+    - **Origin Rules**: Read, Edit
+    - **Account: Load Balancing: Account LoadBalancing**: Read, Edit
+    - **Account: Load Balancing: Monitors And Pools**: Read, Edit
+- **Enabled Clouflare LoadBalancer**: Enable the LoadBalancer in the Cloudflare dashboard by going to your domain, clicking on "Traffic" and then "Load Balancing".
+If you don't do this, the script will fail with an interval validation error for the monitor (range [0,0]).
+See [Example Pricing](#example-pricing-) for more details.
 - **Google OAuth Client ID and Secret**: Create OAuth credentials for secure authentication.
+This may be set to internal use only.

 ## Software Requirements 🛠️